jakedw7/vue-msal-sample/README.md

+This is my personal sample version of sunibandla's Vue.js sample app using MSAL.
+When running npm install, ignore the security errors.
+Upgrading webpack WILL cause the system to fail to compile.

 # MSAL.js (Microsoft Authentication Library for Javascript) + Vue.js Sample

 - Uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to add a Sign in with Microsoft button